deepundigital/Port-Swigger-Web-VAPT-notes-/SQLlabs/lab_1.md

         in this query we want first query is true either other is true and comment the rest query.

         so our payload is  :  ' OR 1=1 --
-        and this payload is category parameter in request captured and also put directly in url.
+        and this payload in category parameter in request captured and also put directly in url.